-- .01 A hypothetical wind-up valuation determines the funded status of a pension plan on the assumption that the plan is wound up at the calculation date.
-The standards for a full wind-up valuation in section 3300 apply to a hypothetical wind-up valuation except for the external user report requirements therein and as superseded by the following recommendations.
-[Effective September 18, 2013] - .02 For a hypothetical wind-up valuation, the actuary should determine benefit entitlements on the assumption that the pension plan has neither a surplus nor a deficit.
-[Effective September 18, 2013] - .03 In determining the benefit entitlements, the actuary should postulate a scenario upon which the hypothetical wind-up valuation is based, taking account of the circumstances affecting the work.
-[Effective February 1, 2018] - .04 The actuary should take account of contingent benefits that would be payable under the postulated scenario for the hypothetical wind-up.
-[Effective September 18, 2013] - .05 For a hypothetical wind-up valuation, the actuary may assume that the wind-up date, the calculation date and the settlement date are coincident.
-[Effective September 18, 2013]

-- .05.1 For a hypothetical wind-up valuation, the actuary may assume that benefits would be settled by the purchase of annuities regardless of any limitation of capacity in the market for group annuity contracts.
-[Effective September 18, 2013] - .06 For a hypothetical wind-up valuation, the value of assets should be the market value of assets.
-[Effective September 18, 2013] - .07 For a hypothetical wind-up valuation, the actuary should select an explicit assumption for expenses expected to be payable from the pension plan's assets to wind up the pension plan.
+- A hypothetical wind-up valuation determines the funded status of a pension plan on the assumption that the plan is wound up at the calculation date.
+The standards for a full wind-up valuation in section 3300 apply to a hypothetical wind-up valuation except for the external user report requirements therein and as superseded by the following recommendations. - For a hypothetical wind-up valuation, the actuary should determine benefit entitlements on the assumption that the pension plan has neither a surplus nor a deficit. - .03 In determining the benefit entitlements, the actuary should postulate a scenario upon which the hypothetical wind-up valuation is based, taking account of the circumstances of the work. - .04 The actuary should take account of contingent benefits that would be payable under the postulated scenario for the hypothetical wind-up. - .05 For a hypothetical wind-up valuation, the actuary may assume that the wind-up date, the calculation date and the settlement date are coincident. - .05.1 For a hypothetical wind-up valuation, the actuary may assume that benefits would be settled by the purchase of annuities regardless of any limitation of capacity in the market for group annuity contracts. - .06 For a hypothetical wind-up valuation, the value of assets should be the market value of assets. - For a hypothetical wind-up valuation, the actuary should select an explicit assumption for expenses expected to be payable from the pension plan's assets to wind up the pension plan.
 [Effective September 18, 2013]